Becoming Her: How to Grow Into a New You (Even When You Still Feel Stuck)

 What does a peaceful, aligned life feel like to me?

-8. Surround Yourself With Voices That Speak to Your Future
+8. Surround Yourself with Voices That Mirror Your Growth

 Follow women who: